MitocGroup/www/views/blog/posts/2018/04/aws-lambda-to-redshift-connection-using-iam-authentication-and-nat-gateway.md

 No module named 'psycopg2._psycopg': ModuleNotFoundError
 ```

 This is an easy and quick fix.
-Either you’re compiling psycopg2 library on an Amazon Linux compatible operating system.
+Either you're compiling psycopg2 library on an Amazon Linux compatible operating system.
 Or, a much better alternative, use the following GitHub repository:

 <div class="external-article">
   <a href="https://github.com/jkehler/awslambda-psycopg2">